 Goals and Contents

-The programme is intended for students who have obtained a Bachelor’s degree.
-Candidates are expected to have acquired basic concepts of management, economics and communication.
-Tutorials in these areas are offered before the beginning of the programme.
-A good command of English is a prerequisite.
+The programme is intended for students who have obtained a Bachelor’s degree in Social Sciences granted by a recognized university.
+Candidates are expected to have acquired basic concepts of management, economics, marketing and statistics corresponding to introductory courses in these subjects in Bachelor programs in order to follow effectively the programme.

 This school offers programs in: